 - How to Make a Pom Pom

 Overall, Mosaic Crochet Workshop is a book of stunning designs and helpful information.
 I am so excited to get my hooks into all of the projects in this title!
 If you’re someone that wants to give mosiac crochet a try, loves geometric designs or loves to crochet a variety of colorful home accessories, you may want to add Mosaic Crochet Workshop to your crochet library too.

-If you'd like to purchase a copy of Mosaic Crochet Workshop, it is available for purchase from Amazon or Book Depository.
+If you'd like to purchase a copy of Mosaic Crochet Workshop, it is available for purchase from Amazon.